xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/DatabaseVersion.md

 The `DatabaseVersion` object also contains a `currentDBVersion` value, which is an instance of the `DatabaseVersion` case class representing the current version of the database.
 This value is initialized using the `toIntUnsafe` method of the `Bytes` object, which converts a `ByteString` to an integer value.
 The `ByteString` is created using four bytes representing the version number (0, 1, 1, 0).

-Overall, this code provides a simple and efficient way to represent and serialize/deserialize database versions in the Alephium project.
+Overall, this code provides a simple and efficient way to represent and serialize/deserialize database versions in the Oxygenium project.
 It can be used in various parts of the project where database versions need to be stored or compared.
 For example, it could be used in a database migration system to ensure that the database is upgraded to the correct version.

 Example usage:
 ```scala